BRITISH CERAMIC BIENNIAL IS UNDERWAY

 The Last Train to Budapest was made for £10,000, with a £6,000 National Lottery grant.

 Video preview |

 Creative People & Places.

-A consortium from Stoke-on-Trent is set to receive £3 million funding
+A consortium from Stoke-on-Trent has received £3 million funding

 to help encourage the city's people to engage with the arts.
-The three-year programme of events, branded as Appetite, should start rolling out in June 2013.
-It will be tasked with engaging
+The three-year programme of events, branded as Appetite, was launched at the end of June 2013.
+It is tasked with engaging

-with those who have never experienced the arts before, and one of the events will be a circus in Hanley Park.
+with those who have never experienced the arts before, and one of the first events was bringing a major circus to Hanley Park.